 Golden Ocean Group (GOGL) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the shipping company had lost 4.28% over the past month.
-This has lagged the Transportation sector's loss of 1.87% and was narrower than the S&P 500's loss of 5.39% in that time.
+Prior to today's trading, shares of the shipping company had lost 1.08% over the past month.
+This has was narrower than the Transportation sector's loss of 5.63% and the S&P 500's loss of 7.36% in that time.

-Golden Ocean Group will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.75, up 316.67% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $284.3 million, up 68.51% from the year-ago period.
+Investors will be hoping for strength from Golden Ocean Group as it approaches its next earnings release.
+On that day, Golden Ocean Group is projected to report earnings of $0.75 per share, which would represent year-over-year growth of 316.67%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $284.3 million, up 68.51% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Golden Ocean Group.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Golden Ocean Group currently has a Zacks Rank of #3 (Hold).

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 97, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 221, putting it in the bottom 14% of all 250+ industries.

 Click to get this free report